itaouil95/Portfolio/README.md

 </section>
 ```

 So there is a recurring them here.
-SVGs, yeah use your dams svgs whenever you can to avoid hitting the network every single time the page is refreshed.
+SVGs, yeah use your damns svgs whenever you can to avoid hitting the network every single time the page is refreshed.

 And here is the SASS for the about page: